 It is a procedural requirement to ask the 8th Circuit Akins 8th Cir.
 Opinion to rehear their decision in which they affirm the District Court 117 District Court-Akins SJ Order [see opinion page 34] and thereby adopt and incorporate that opinion as a supplement to their opinion as the “Good Law” of the 8th Circuit, that there is no First Amendment right to film police in public.
+The 8th Circuit’s opinion ended with, “we conclude that the district court did not err in its thorough and well reasoned opinions.
+Accordingly, we affirm.”
 We expect the 8th Circuit to deny rehearing in September and thereafter a writ of certiorari may be filed with the U.S. Supreme Court.
 See below

 Police are entitled to qualified immunity whenever the law is not clearly established.
 The District Court in Akins places the First Amendment right in question by ruling on page 34, “Akins also argues that he was retaliated against when he was stopped from filming a citizen in the Police Department lobby in 2011; . . .
 Further, he has no constitutional right to videotape any public proceedings he wishes to.
 See Rice v.
 Kempker, 374 F.3d 675, 678 (8th Cir.
 2004) (“[N]either the public nor the media has a First Amendment right to videotape, photograph, or make audio recordings of government proceedings that are by law open to the public.”)” .The Fact the 8th Circuit U.S. Court of Appeals affirmed the Akins ruling makes it “Good Law” throughout the 8th Circuit and places in question the First Amendment right to film in 4 remaining regional circuits that have not decided this First Amendment question.